puppetlabs/puppet-docs/source/puppet/4.5/reference/config_ssl_external_ca.markdown

 > **Note:** This page uses RFC 2119 style semantics for MUST, SHOULD, and MAY.

-## Supported External CA Configurations
+## Supported external CA configurations

 This version of Puppet supports _some_ external CA configurations, but not every possible arrangement.
 We fully support the following setups: